aspose-tasks/Aspose.Tasks-Documentation/cpp/product-overview/_index.md

 ### **Rich Features**
 Aspose.Tasks for C++ offers a wide arrange of features for creating, reading, manipulating and saving project files:

-- Read, change and write Microsoft Project MPP/XML documents
+- Read, change and write Microsoft Project MPP/XML documents.
 - Read MPP projects (native Microsoft Project format) and XML project formats.
 Microsoft Project 2003, 2007, 2010, 2013, 2016 and 2019 MPP formats are supported
-- Create, update and write projects in XML project format
+- Create, update and write projects in XML project format.
-- Read MPP project files, update their summary information and write them in original MPP format
+- Read MPP project files, update their summary information and write them in original MPP format.
-- Read MPP project files and convert them to XML format using Aspose.Tasks for C++ (the XML can be manipulated by implementing a custom XML parser)
+- Read MPP project files and convert them to XML format using Aspose.Tasks for C++ (the XML can be manipulated by implementing a custom XML parser).
-- Change main project settings like schedule type, start and finish dates
+- Change main project settings like schedule type, start and finish dates.
 - Change default project settings like default standard rate, default overtime rate, default task type, default fixed cost accrual, etc.
-- Manage extended attributes
+- Manage extended attributes.
-- Define weekdays for the project
+- Define weekdays for the project.
-- Define weekdays for calendars and calendar exceptions
+- Define weekdays for calendars and calendar exceptions.
-- Read and write calendars for tasks and resources
+- Read and write calendars for tasks and resources.
-- Manage task baseline scheduling and duration
+- Manage task baseline scheduling and duration.
-- Handle constraints on tasks
+- Handle constraints on tasks.
-- Create and manage links between tasks
+- Create and manage links between tasks.
-- Read, change and create tasks, milestone, estimated critical or effort driven tasks
+- Read, change and create tasks, milestone, estimated critical or effort driven tasks.
-- Manage resources costs and variances
+- Manage resources costs and variances.
-- Access assignment costs and budget
+- Access assignment costs and budget.
-- Support for the encoding of MPX files
+- Support for the encoding of MPX files.
-- Resource prefix implementation for nested resources
+- Resource prefix implementation for nested resources.
-- Support of setting CSS prefix for HTML export
+- Support of setting CSS prefix for HTML export.
-- Set custom date format while exporting to PDF format
+- Set custom date format while exporting to PDF format.
+- Reading of [VBA information](/tasks/cpp/reading-vba-information-from-mpp-file/) (references, modules, module attributes) from MPP is supported.

 ### **Platform Independence**
 Aspose.Tasks for C++ can be used to build 64-bit applications only and supports: